rsoumail/c-the-phenomenon-of-interference/README.md

 ### How do I get set up? ###

 * Summary of set up

 * Configuration
+   + To use the program with process and without manage the interference use readme which are in without_manage_interference/with_process folder

 * Dependencies
 * Database configuration
 * How to run tests